briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

         third month of any taxable year.

-        3. _(c)_ Upon a timely and valid termination of the election, the taxpayer is no longer subject to sections 124.27 to 124.41 of the Codified Ordinances, and is instead subject to the provisions set forth in the remainder of this chapter.
+        3. _(c)_ Upon a timely and valid termination of the election, the taxpayer is no longer subject to [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances, and is instead subject to the provisions set forth in the remainder of this chapter.

 3. _(C)_ The Tax Commissioner shall enforce and administer sections 124.27 to 124.41 of the Codified Ordinances.
 In addition to any other powers conferred